marvinlabs/customer-area/readme.txt

 * New: compatibility with the new Projects add-on (to manage projects and/or organize private content by project rather than by type)
 * New: tool to help find & delete outdated customer pages (see Customer Area > Status > Pages)
+* Fix: Changed item templates to be compatible with the updated Customer Area 4 theme
 * Fix: javascript error in the private files and private pages settings

 = 4.6.0 (2014/04/17) =